artgins/yunetas/README.rst

     git submodule update --init --recursive

+    or?

+    git submodule init
+    git submodule update

 Configuring (Kconfig)
 ---------------------

 Configuration options are defined in ``Kconfig`` file.
 The output from Kconfig is a header file ``yuneta_config.h`` with macros that can be tested at build time.

-You can use any of this utilities to modify the Kconfig file:
+You can use any of this utilities to edit the Kconfig file:

      - ``kconfig-conf Kconfig``
      - ``kconfig-mconf Kconfig``